Data Collection and Preprocessing for Large Language Models

 It is important to preprocess the collected text data to create a pre-training corpus for LLMs to remove noise, redundancy, irrelevance, and potentially harmful content.

 This is because the data quality can significantly impact the capacity and performance of the language models.
-This section discusses various data preprocessing strategies to enhance the collected data's quality.
+This section discusses various data preprocessing strategies to enhance the quality of data.

 Figure: Data Preprocessing Pipeline